 firstname.lastname@example.org 001 512 447 2150

+You must have a reservation.
 Cost is $650 pesos and includes transportation, lunch and tour.
-If you have your own transport the tour is 500 pesos.
+If you have your own transport the tour is 550 pesos.

 All proceeds benefit Las Rancheritas.